 Tel: 403-627-5101 or 1-888-754-8667

-Castle Mountain Ski Resort has limited/variable hours so call ahead to arrange resupply.
-Their guest services office is open Monday to Thursday from 10am to 3pm and the pub is open Friday (4-9pm), Saturday (10am-6pm) and Sunday (9am-2pm).
+Castle Mountain Ski Resort is a remote location and has limited/variable hours so call ahead to arrange resupply.
+Their guest services office is open Monday to Friday from 9am to 4pm and the pub is open seasonally on weekends (Friday-Sunday) from mid-June to mid-September.
+The hostel is open daily in the summer.

 8335 – 20th Avenue